Ravenslofty/mistral/docs/cyclonev_fpga.rst

 Bitstream stucture
 ------------------

-The bitstream is build from three rams:
+The bitstream is built from three rams:

 * Option ram
 * Peripheral ram